adolfintel/TDF/README.md

 * `1`: when the game is launched, TDF will ask where you want to save the trace, then launch the game with relay enabled

 __`TDF_WINE_DEBUG_GSTREAMER`__
-Enables gstreamer debug output.
+Enables gstreamer debug output (to the terminal).
 This can be used to debug issues like games not playing videos or crashing when a video is supposed to play.

 Possible values:
 * `0` (default): disabled
 * `1`: enable gstreamer debug output

 __`TDF_WINE_SMOKETEST`__
-Whether or not to perform a "smoke test" to make sure that Wine actually works before trying to run the game, that way we can tell if a crash is a Wine problem or a game problem.
+Whether or not to perform a "smoke test" to make sure that Wine actually works before trying to run the game, that way you can tell if a crash is a Wine problem or a game problem.
 TDF does this by default but you can disable it if it takes too long at the "Starting Wine" screen.

 Possible values:
 * `1` (default): do the "smoke test"